 Nathan Anderson received his first student loan in 1991.
 His time at Johns Hopkins University overlapped with the start of the lending boom: The government was raising borrowing limits, introducing unsubsidized Stafford loans and incentivizing private lenders.

 Majoring in psychology, Anderson hoped to become a child psychologist.
 But after suffering a shoulder injury while playing soccer, he found relief only from an acupuncturist.
-The treatment led him to study Chinese medicine and become a licensed acupuncturist himself in 2004.
+The treatment led him to study Chinese medicine after graduation and become a licensed acupuncturist himself in 2004.
 He had already racked up $45,000 in college debt; acupuncture school required more.

 Now 42 with a blended family of five, he runs an acupuncture clinic in Tucson, Arizona, with his wife, Julie, also an acupuncturist.
 Combined, their monthly student loans bills approach $1,700.